eunomia-bpf/nvbit-tutorial/tools/mov_replace/README.md

 }
 ```

-The key steps in this function are:

-1. **Identify MOV instructions**: We look for instructions with opcodes starting with "MOV"
-2. **Analyze operands**: MOV instructions have two operands:
-   - The first (destination) is always a register
-   - The second (source) can be a register, uniform register, immediate value, or constant bank
-3. **Insert replacement call**: We insert a call to our custom `mov_replace` function
-4. **Pass arguments**:
-   - The instruction's predicate (to handle conditional execution)
-   - The destination register number
-   - The source (either a register number or immediate value)
-   - A flag indicating the source type
-5. **Remove original instruction**: The critical `nvbit_remove_orig(instr)` call removes the original MOV instruction
+The key steps in this function: identify MOV instructions (look for instructions with opcodes starting with "MOV"), analyze operands (MOV instructions have two operands—the first destination is always a register, the second source can be a register, uniform register, immediate value, or constant bank), insert replacement call (insert a call to our custom `mov_replace` function), pass arguments (the instruction's predicate to handle conditional execution, the destination register number, the source either a register number or immediate value, and a flag indicating the source type), and remove original instruction (the critical `nvbit_remove_orig(instr)` call removes the original MOV instruction).

 ### 2. CUDA Event Callback